martindisch/Connect-Box-WiFi/README.md

 # Connect Box WiFi
-Web application that lets you turn the WiFi of your Connect Box on/off.
+A Flask web application that lets you turn the WiFi of your Connect Box on/off.

 This was developed and tested on a Raspberry Pi, so if you are working on different platforms, some installation steps may differ as well.
-Certainly the executable that you need to download in the geckodriver section is going to be the one for your computer's CPU architecture instead of the ARM one.

 ## Installation
 ### Firefox